Sh1n0g1/mpit-matrix_prompt_injection_tool/README.md

 * Run `python misc/command_builder.py` or `python misc\\command_builder.py` for Windows.

 ### Preparation
-#### What attack can be skipped ?
-* Perform observation to understand how the LLM output is handled.
-  - Ask what tools or function-calling capabilities are available
-    - API calls / MCP
-    - Database (potential SQL injection vulnerability)
-    - Code Execution (Python)
-Before launching attacks, first observe how the LLM output is processed and identify the relevant capabilities or surfaces exposed:
+1. Before launching attacks, first observe how the LLM output is processed and identify the relevant capabilities or surfaces exposed:

-Investigate the environment and interfaces:
+2. Investigate the environment and interfaces:

-Ask the LLM what tools or functions are available:
+3. Ask the LLM what tools or functions are available:

-API access (e.g., MCP or plugin interfaces)
+  - API access (e.g., MCP or plugin interfaces)

-Database interaction (potential for SQL injection)
+  - Database interaction (potential for SQL injection) -> SQLi

-Code execution (e.g., Python or system commands)
+  - Code execution (e.g., Python or system commands) -> RCE

-Understand how LLM responses are rendered:
+4. Understand how LLM responses are rendered:

-HTML rendering: May expose XSS vulnerabilities
+  - HTML rendering: May expose XSS vulnerabilities -> XSS

-Markdown rendering: May allow Markdown Injection
+  - Markdown rendering: May allow Markdown Injection -> Markdown Injection

-⏭️ Skipping Irrelevant Attack Types
-Once you've identified the exposed capabilities, you can streamline testing by skipping unsupported attack types:
+Once you know the possible attack, you can get rid of the others by specifying the following.

-Use --no-sqli if no database interaction is present.

-Use --no-rce if code execution is not supported.
+--no-rce
+--no-sqli
+--no-xss
+--no-mdi

 ## How to Edit the attack patterns